a-sk/node-imapnotify/README.md

 ```

 ```
+	onNotify:
-    onNotify: an executable to run on new mail in box
+		[string]: shell command to run on any event
+		[object]: shell commands to run on for each type of event
+			keys: "mail" for new mail, "update" for existing messages updates, "expunge" for messages deletions
+    onNotifyPost:
+		[string]: shell command to run after onNotify event
-    onNotifyPost: an executable to run after onNotify command
+		[object]: shell commands to run after onNotify for each type of event
+			keys: "mail" for new mail, "update" for existing messages updates, "expunge" for messages deletions
 ```

 ### extra options